 In Texas, everybody knows that you need to water your foundation during the summer.
 It is also common knowledge that if you do not water your foundation, you are risking foundation damage.
 What most people do not realize is that winter droughts can also damage a foundation!

 Normally, as the fall and winter proceed, the soils gradually absorb water.
-As the soils absorb water, they swell up, reversing settlement that took place during the summer.
-The below normal rainfall that we have had means that the soils are actually drying out.
+As the soils absorb water, they swell up, reversing the settlement that took place during the summer.
+The below-normal rainfall that we have had means that the soils are actually drying out.
 Instead of summer settlement being reversed, the soils are still settling.
 As soils dry out, they shrink, and that can cause foundation damage.

-If we are fortunate enough to have a period of sustained rain, say 5 or 6 inches in a month, you can stop watering until the spring comes.
+If we are fortunate enough to have a period of sustained rain, say 5 or 6 inches in a month, you can stop watering until the summer comes.
 In the meantime, keep those hoses running!